ronaldoussoren/pyobjc/docs/dev/coding-style.rst

 .. note::

-   Currently identation is done using tabs instead of spaces, I'm slowly migrating code to use spaces for indentation.
+   Currently indentation is done using tabs instead of spaces, I'm slowly migrating code to use spaces for indentation.

 All (Objective-)C files in ``Modules/objc/`` should include ``"pyobjc.h"`` as